 Ivy Mah holds a Bachelor’s of Science Degree from Northeastern University in Leadership.
 She is a certified resume writer and has over 10 years of experience working in the residential real estate and marketing industries, winning multiple top renter/seller awards.
 She was also the Advertising Executive of New England’s only bilingual newspaper, Sampan.
 Ivy is fluent in English, Mandarin and Cantonese.
 She works with clients 25 and over seeking employment opportunities.
 Ivy will also be managing the City of Boston CDBG Grant and is responsible for tracking and reporting services.

-Penny Hasseli is the Youth Employment Specialist at the AACA’s Employment Center actively working with the Boston Opportunity Youth in the areas of job readiness and placement.
-Penny has more than 5 years of experience working both as a volunteer and consultant in career counseling and is certified by the Department of State to help adolescents with culture shock.
-Prior to joining the AACA, Penny worked as a field manager for a youth study abroad program.
-She has also worked at various start-up companies in human resources.
+Penny Hasseli is the Youth Employment Coordinator at the AACA’s Employment Center actively working with the Boston Opportunity Youth in the areas of job readiness and placement.
+Prior to joining the AACA, she worked with international high school exchange students for Youth For Understanding.
+She is certified by the Department of State to coach adolescents on culture shock.
 She graduated from the University of San Francisco with a Master’s in International Studies where she case managed refugees resettling in Oakland, California.
-As a lifelong youth advocate, Penny feels lucky to be able to coach youth about their career passions as well as work with employer partners.

 All services are free to Boston residents with low or moderate income.
 Non-Boston residents will be asked to join the Friends Program.